umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-server-side-validation.md

 Sometimes it becomes necessary to perform outbound and/or inbound conversion of property data (to/from the Property Editor UI).
 Some known use-cases are:

-- Cleaning up property data - e.g. removing previously selected options that no longer apply at server level.
+- Cleaning up property data - for example, removing previously selected options that no longer apply at server level.
 - Transforming property data to/from a format supported by the Property Editor UI.

 These operations can be performed in the `DataValueEditor` implementation: